-I'm a grad student in the EECS Department at UC Berkeley.
+I'm a PhD student in the EECS Department at UC Berkeley.
 I work with Prof. Jaijeet Roychowdhury, and my research is focused on developing new algorithms and computational techniques for chip-design.

-Before that, I was working on non-stationary noise analysis.
-Specifically, I was building CAD tools to help predict the impact of Random Telegraph Noise (RTN) on deep sub-micron SRAM and DRAM designs.
-Here's a talk that I gave at Purdue recently, on this topic.
+Before ABCD, I was working on non-stationary noise analysis.
+Specifically, I was building CAD tools (dubbed SAMURAI and MUSTARD) to help predict the impact of Random Telegraph Noise (RTN) on deep sub-micron SRAM and DRAM designs.
+Here's a talk that I gave recently at Purdue University on this topic.